Fired Morgan County Jail warden arrested for tampering with government record

 "In according with this statute, Leon Bradley held under his control volumes of government records without legitimate authority," Etowah County Investigator Stephen McGlathery wrote in court records.
 "According to the MCSO Leon Bradley continued to maintain control of these records despite being directly ordered otherwise by the Morgan County Sheriff Ana Franklin."

 Blogger Comments: At this point, it is too early to tell what will happen during Leon's hearing.
-Charges is one thing conviction is another.
+Charges are one thing conviction is another.

 Huntsville lawyers Nick Heatherly and Robert Tuten are representing Bradley.